Cert - Mathematics as a subject

-Enrolment in papers towards the BSc(Hons) is only by invitation of the Chairperson.
+Enrolment in papers towards the BSc(Hons) is only by invitation of the Head of School.
 To complete a BSc(Hons) in Mathematics, students must complete 120 points at 500 level, including at least 60 points from the papers listed for Mathematics, of which at least 30 points must be in research (normally MATHS591).

 To complete an MA in Mathematics, students admitted under section 2(b) of the MA regulations must take a 120 point thesis, or a 90 point thesis and 30 points from approved 500 level papers, or a 60 point dissertation and 60 points from approved 500 level papers.